haam-community/haam-summer-school/docs/2024/teaching-material.md

 # Teaching Material

-All teaching slides and videos (lectures only) from the 2024 summer school can be found here.
+All teaching slides from the 2024 summer school can be found here.

-The material will be posted at the end of the 2024 summer school.

 ### Day 1